a-m-dev/react-jalali-datepicker/README.md

-# React Jalaali Datepicker
+# React Jalali Datepicker

-A Simple jalaali datepicker for react!
+A Simple jalali datepicker for react!